nathansamuell/FlightControl/docs/user-guide/env.md

 This variable is a boolean represented by a string ```"True"``` or ```"False"```.

 ### .env variable: MOCK_SPORT_GS
+* [ ] Required
+* [x] Developer
+* [ ] Set By Default

+This is a developer variable to enable local testing on one machine.
+Provided you can configure the serial port communication on your machine, you should create a pair of virtual serial porst and assign one to this variable.
+This is the port that FlightControl listens to, but the assignment is arbitrary.

 ### .env variable: MOCK_SPORT_TEST

+* [ ] Required
+* [x] Developer
+* [ ] Set By Default

+This is the other serial port in the pair -- this port is the one that the simulator program sends data to.